-Students must be current with all immunizations required by law, including but not limited to poliomyelitis, measles, diphtheria, rubella, pertussis, tetanus, and mumps, or have an authorized exemption from State immunization requirements.
-Kindergarten students must be immunized against Hepatitis B and chicken pox.
+In order to safeguard the school community from the spread of certain communicable diseases and in recognition that prevention is a means of combating the spread of disease, the District requires all students to be immunized (or in the process of being immunized) against poliomyelitis, measles (aka rubeola), diphtheria, rubella (German measles), pertussis, tetanus, mumps, and other diseases legally designated in accordance with State statutes, unless specifically exempt for medical or other reasons.
+The Board further requires that students enrolled in grades seven (7) through twelve (12) be immunized against meningococcal disease.
 For the safety of all students, the school principal may remove a student from school or establish a deadline for meeting State requirements if a student does not have the necessary immunizations or authorized exemption.
 In the event of a chicken pox epidemic, the Superintendent may temporarily deny admission to a student otherwise exempted from the chicken pox immunization requirement.
 Any questions about immunizations or exemptions should be directed to the School Health Consultant at 740-389-4815 (Board Policy 5320).

-Vaccines Fall 2022 Immunizations for School Attendance DTaP/DT Tdap/Td Diphtheria, K Four (4) or more of DTaP or DT, or any combination.
-If all four doses were given before the 4 th birthday, a fifth (5) dose is required.
-If the fourth dose was administered at least six months after the third dose, and on or after the 4 th birthday, a fifth (5) dose is not required.
-Tetanus, Pertussis Four (4) or more of DTaP or DT, or any combination.
-Three doses of Td or a combination of Td and Tdap is the minimum acceptable for children age seven (7) and up.
-Grades 7-12 One (1) dose of Tdap vaccine must be administered prior to entry in both the 7 th and 12 th grades.
+Ohio School Immunization Requirement Details Tetanus, Pertussis Grades K-12 Four or more doses of DTaP or DT vaccine, or any combination.
+If all four doses were given before the fourth birthday, a fifth dose is required.
+If the fourth dose was administered at least six months after the third dose, and on or after the fourth birthday, a fifth dose is not required.
+Recommended DTaP or DT minimum intervals for kindergarten students are four weeks between the first and second doses, and the second and third doses; and six months between the third and fourth doses and the fourth and fifth doses.
+If a fifth dose is administered prior to the fourth birthday, a sixth dose is recommended but not required.